 Taking the lead

-The Association will work closely with other bodies to ensure that the voice of the ambulance service is heard more clearly.
+The Association works closely with other bodies to ensure that the voices of the ambulance services are heard more clearly.

-It is envisaged that the AACE will be a first point of call for a range of enquiries about the ambulance service from many stakeholders, including politicians, the Department of Health and other emergency services – as well as international colleagues, the general public and media.
+AACE strives to be the first point of call for a range of enquiries and consultations about ambulance service provision from many stakeholders, including politicians, the Department of Health and our regulatory bodies CQC and NHS England & Improvement – as well as international colleagues, the general public and media.